Sunday, November 23, 2008

 >>> Ref.
 VedaBase => SB 1.5.18

 All these inconveniences are indeed due to our obstinacy to have our own program for enjoyment without including Krishna in it.
 Srila Prabhupada used to tell one story to illustrate this fact.
-Once the fingers decided to make a conspiracy against the stomach, for after all, they were doing all the hard work and the stomach was just enjoying.
+Once the fingers decided to conspire against the stomach, for after all, they were doing all the hard work and the stomach was just enjoying.
 So they decided to have a strike and stop supplying food to the stomach, and started trying to enjoy everything by themselves.
-Although they tried again and again to grasp all kinds of foodstuffs, they could not really enjoy, and on the other hand they were becoming weaker and weaker.
-At last, they had a great idea- to give food to the stomach!
-So, our first duty in this world is to find out the ‘stomach’, or the root.
-But only finding out the root is not sufficient: we must be very careful to know how to water it:
+Although they tried again and again to grasp all kinds of foodstuffs, they could not really enjoy them.
+On the other hand, they were becoming weaker and weaker.
+At last, they had a great idea— to give food to the stomach!
+So, our first duty in this world is to find out the stomach, or the root.
+But only finding out the root is not sufficient— we must be very careful to know how to water it:

 yatha taror mula-nisecanena